cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 Functions in R
 ========================================================
-We get something in return, which is the last line, but remember that the `<-` operator doesn't print the results.
+But we do get something in return, but remember that the `<-` operator doesn't print the results.

 This way we can see the return of the function: